cerrmor/CM2030_InstagramFilter/README.md

 # CM2030_InstagramFilter

-This project is an example of image manipulation.
+This project is an example of digital signal processing.
+More specifically this is an example of the sub field of signal processing digital image processing.
 An image is passed through several filters to create a new image.
-The project creates an effect like Instagram’s early bird filter.
+The project implements an effect like Instagram’s early bird filter.

 This was one of four mini projects that amounted to my Final submission for CM2030 Graphics Programming